Self-managed super fund

 Statewide Super can take the hard work out of winding up your SMSF and can assist with all legal requirements including selling down assets, statutory accounts and tax lodgements.
 Our Financial Planners can also provide advice on appropriate superannuation options to help you make the most of your money.

-Fees may apply.
-Further information about the cost of financial advice is set out in the relevant Financial Services Guide ("FSG").
-Copies of the relevant FSG for Statewide Super is available for download at www.statewide.com.au/financial_planning or by calling 1300 65 18 65.
-A copy of the relevant FSG for an Accredited Adviser can be obtained by contacting the Accredited Adviser directly.
+For further information and a copy of the applicable Statewide Super Financial Services Guide (FSG), visit www.statewide.com.au or call 1300 65 18 65.
+A copy of the relevant FSG for an Associated Adviser can be obtained by contacting the Associated Adviser directly.